kochigami/statistical_data_analysis/doc/report_sample.md

 ```
 A Kruskal Wallis Test indicated that there was a statistically significant difference between the time which infants reacted to a specific stimulus (H(2) =7.06, p=0.017), with a mean rank of 11.2 for condition1, 12.5 for condition2, 4.83 for condition3.

-Post hoc comparisons using the Tukey HSD test indicated that the mean score for the condition2 (M=12.5, SD=4.5) was significantly different than the condition3 (M=4.83, SD=3.02).
+Post hoc comparisons using Ryan's method indicated that the mean score for the condition2 (M=12.5, SD=2.66) was significantly different than the condition3 (M=4.83, SD=0.81).
-The mean score for the condition1 (M=11.2, SD=4.22) was significantly different than the condition3 (M=4.83, SD=3.02).
+The mean score for the condition1 (M=11.2, SD=1.27) was significantly different than the condition3 (M=4.83, SD=0.82).
-However, the condition1 (M=11.2, SD=4.22) did not significantly differ from codition2.
+However, the condition1 did not significantly differ from codition2.
 ```

 ```